xdkyree/LeagueChallenges/README.md

 - diagram showing challenges done with a specific team composition
 ## Further developement

-You can also contribute to this project!Any ideas submitted to me on social media linked on the site will be reviewed and placed under *Currently working on*.
+You can also contribute to this project!
+Any ideas submitted to me on social media linked on the site will be reviewed and placed under *Currently working on*.
 ## Authors

 - [@xdkyree](https://github.com/xdkyree)